scoconno/scoconno.github.io/Teaching/Intro/1/DQ1.md

 + This assignment should be completed after you have done the assigned reading, studied the notes, and tried the self-assessment exercises.

-+ Submit your answer to the Discussion Board in Module 1 by 07/13/15 @ 1:00 pm.
++ Submit your answer through Blackboard by 07/13/15 @ 1:00 pm.

 ### Prompt